⭐️ Top considerations for determining your packaging costs

 Rigid is for those looking to spend a little extra on their packaging.

 If you’re looking for something high-end and sturdy, rigid boxes are the best option for you.
+It is also the priciest option on the market.

 They are often used with luxury products to add a premium feel to packaging and an elevated customer experience.